unik-name/help-unikname/docs/3-unikname-connect/howto-integrate-unikname-connect.md

 ### Unikname as an alternate to email/password

-<uniknameconnect/> can get along with traditional email/password authentication method.
+<brand name="UNC"/> can get along with traditional email/password authentication method.

-In this example, **platform101.net** demo website has been coded and setup to sign-in with the traditional user email/password and also with <uniknameconnect/>.
+In this example, **platform101.net** demo website has been coded and setup to sign-in with the traditional user email/password and also with <brand name="UNC"/>.

 platform101.net is a basic HTML5 and CSS3 website.